mcclure/emily/doc/tutorial.md

 In most languages, things like `if` or `while` are magic-- `if` in C snarfs up "something surrounded by a parenthesis" and "something surrounded by curly braces" and then decides whether to execute the curly brace code or not.
 There's no magic in Emily.
 There's just functions. `if` is a function.
 It takes an argument, checks if it's true (meaning: not `null`), and if it's true it executes its next argument as a function.

 You might be saying now: I don't **care** about all this functional programming currying stuff!
 I just want to write an if statement.
 And that's fine, you shouldn't have to get wrapped up in the theory.
-Just what you need to know is that things like `if` and `while` are not magic, and any statement gets executed exactly when and where you wrote it unless there's that `^` to say "not yet".
+What you do need to know is that things like `if` and `while` are not magic, and any statement gets executed exactly when and where you wrote it unless there's that `^` to say "not yet".
 So if you're using `if` or `while`, you **do** need to put in a `^`.
 Oh, right, there's also a `while`:

     # Print the numbers 1 2 3 4
     x = 1
     while ^(x < 5) ^( println x ; x = x + 1 )

-`while` needs `^` on both of its parentheticals-- the `(x < 5)` gets run again and again at each pass of the loop, so it needs that "not yet".
+`while` needs `^` on both of its parentheticals — the `(x < 5)` gets run again and again at each pass of the loop, so it needs that "not yet".

 By the way, you don't **need** to use `if` or `while` at all, because there's recursion: